This post may contain affiliate links. Please read my disclosure policy.

 - 1 bay leaf

-Slow Cooker Option: I would still follow all the steps up to step 5 then transfer everything to a slow cooker and cook on low for 8 hours.
+- Slow Cooker Beef Bourguignon: Follow all the steps up to step 5 then transfer everything to a slow cooker and cook on low for 8 hours.

-Instant Pot Option: This can easily be done in the IP, use your Saute mode to cook everything as instructed up to and including step 5 then cover up the IP and press the "meat/stew" button and set the timer to 35 minutes.
+- Instant Pot Beef Bourguignon: This can easily be done in the IP, use your Saute mode to cook everything as instructed up to and including step 5 then cover up the IP and press the “meat/stew” button and set the timer to 35 minutes.
 After 35 min of high pressures, allow the IP to naturally cool and release pressure before opening the lid.